 There are several preprocessors applied to the original data before you run the experiment.
 This converts your data to a machine learning friendly format and improves the final model's performance.

-You can find preprocessor options in Advanced tab of Configuration panel.
+You can find preprocessor options in Preprocessors tab of Configuration panel.

 This preprocessor handles missing values in the dataset.
-Depending on parameter options it either drops rows/columns with NaN values or tries to fill them with mean value.
+Depending on parameter options it either drops columns with a lot of missing values or tries to fill them using iterative imputing regression.
+For very large datasets it replaces missing values with mean for the sake of performance.
 For categorical data missing value is encoded as unknown category.

 Date and time features